 In the blink of an eye, they’re whisked away on a long sea voyage to … who knows where?
 Darrow and Denham are accompanied on their journey by salty seaman Captain Engelhorn and his lantern-jawed first mate, Jack Driscoll.
 Once our adventure seekers arrive on Skull Island, however, all hell breaks loose — quite literally.
 After unknowingly interrupting a native ceremony whereby a young girl undergoes elaborate preparation as the newly christened bride of “Kong,” Denham and his crew come face-to-face with the titular deity: an enormous anthropoid dubbed by Denham “The Eighth Wonder of the World.”

-Amid the ceaseless pounding of native drums, Kong runs off into the jungle with Ann clutched safely in his arms.
-It’s love at first fright!
-But, as Denham prophetically warned, the danger lies if the beast allows himself to turn soft where the girl is concerned.
+Amid the ceaseless pounding of native drums, Kong takes off into the jungle with Ann clutched safely in his palm.
+It’s love at first fright.
+But, as Denham prophetically observes, the danger lies if the beast allows himself to turn soft where the girl is concerned.
 In fulfillment of the prophecy, Kong comes to his bride’s defense by fighting off various prehistoric creatures, including incredibly thrilling battles with a vicious T-Rex (or Allosaurus, according to some sources), a slithering salamander, and a flying Pterodactyl.
-He also disposes of most of the crew members, leaving only a band of sailors guarding the gate, with Denham and Driscoll at opposite ends of a huge precipice.
+He also disposes of most of the crew members, leaving only a band of gutsy sailors guarding the gate, with Denham and Driscoll at opposite ends of a huge precipice.

-Denham finds his way back to the village, while Driscoll follows Kong’s trail in order to rescue Ann, the damsel in distress.
+Denham finds his way back to the native village, while Driscoll follows Kong’s trail in order to rescue Ann, the thirties embodiment of a damsel in distress.
 With Kong distracted by the local fauna, Ann and Driscoll brusquely make their escape by plunging down into the river bed below Kong’s lair.
 They manage to flee for their lives into the thick underbrush, with the raging Kong in hot pursuit.

 After the giant beast has terrorized the village by munching and crunching the native population, he is knocked senseless by one of Denham’s gas bombs.
-But instead of coming to HIS senses, the publicity-minded producer can only see the biggest get-rich-quick scheme in the history of Broadway.
+But instead of coming to his senses, the publicity-minded producer can only see the biggest get-rich-quick scheme in the history of Broadway theater.
 He decides to ship Kong’s massage body back to Manhattan, where the monkey makes an unscheduled debut on the city’s streets — and atop its tallest building.

 One of the greatest special effects extravaganzas of this or anyone’s time, King Kong did for the Big Apple what Godzilla would later do for Tokyo: that is, it immortalized a city, as well as almost single-handedly destroyed it — in cinematic terms, of course.
 It also lifted Depression Era audiences to ecstatic heights of visionary fancy, breaking attendance records at every showing.

-Back and front projection and traveling matte shots were extensively employed, in addition to grisly close-ups of Kong’s denture work.
-His full-sized bust took 40 some-odd bearskins to cover!
+Back and front projection along with traveling matte shots were extensively employed, in addition to grisly close-ups of Kong’s denture work.
+His full-sized bust took some 40-odd bearskins to cover!
 Not all of the effects shots were filmed perfectly to scale, mind you, nor did they blend seamlessly into the frame.
-Still, this picture was destined to become a landmark in the annals of horror fantasy films.
+With that said, this picture was destined to become a landmark in the annals of horror-fantasy films.
 It remains the lone monster flick from which all others need be measured.

-The sturdy cast is headed by the rambunctious Robert Armstrong, who makes mincemeat out of his manic character’s ambition and drive.
-He’s both FDR and Horatio Alger: crippled by his inability to have audiences take him seriously (“Because the public, bless ’em, must have a pretty face to look at”), his ego refuses to admit defeat; this is one overwhelmingly optimistic venture capitalist.
+The sturdy cast is headed by the rambunctious Robert Armstrong, who makes mincemeat out of his character’s over-ambition and drive.
+He’s both FDR and Horatio Alger in one shot: crippled by his inability to have audiences take him seriously (“Because the public, bless ’em, must have a pretty face to look at”), Denham’s ego refuses to admit defeat; indeed, this is one overwhelmingly optimistic venture capitalist.
 His is the unquenchable spark (and, by design, that of the film’s real-life producer-directors) that ignites the audience’s interest and imagination, particularly in the way he sums up the misadventure to its final, philosophical conclusion: